-- 1. Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g-, less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 2.
-Patients Members/enrollees with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 3.
-Patients Members/enrollees for whom liver transplantation is not feasible and whose prognosis will not change in spite of TPN therapy; - B. IDPN, when any of the following criteria are met: - 1.
+- 1. Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g. less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 2.
+Patients with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 3.
+Patients for whom liver transplantation is not feasible and whose prognosis will not change in spite of TPN therapy; - B. Intradialytic Parenteral Nutrition IDPN, when any of the following criteria are met: - 1.
 IDPN treatments offered in addition to regularly scheduled infusions of TPN; - 2.
-IDPN treatments in patients:members/enrollees who are suffering from acute kidney injury and who do not have ESRD.
+IDPN treatments in patients who are suffering from acute kidney injury and who do not have ESRD.